ibm-cloud-docs/cephaas/volume_view.md

 | Mapped hosts | Shows the count of number of hosts mapped to the volume. |
 {: caption="Table 1.
 Details about all volumes" caption-side="bottom"}

-By default, 10 volumes are shown in the list of all SDSaaS volumes.
+By default, 10 volumes are shown in the list of all volumes.
 Change this default by clicking the Page Control down arrow and increase the list to 25, 50 or 100 volumes.
 Use the Page Control arrows after the list to go to the following page or return to the current page.

 Row actions menu on the Volume list page provides you with options to manage the volume information.